- Israel

 At the end of the day, it's often better to focus on companies that are free from net debt.
 You can access our special list of such companies (all with a track record of profit growth).
 It's free.

-Find out whether Kardan Real Estate Enterprise and Development is potentially over or undervalued by checking out our comprehensive analysis, which includes fair value estimates, risks and warnings, dividends, insider transactions and financial health.
+Discover if Kardan Real Estate Enterprise and Development might be undervalued or overvalued with our detailed analysis, featuring fair value estimates, potential risks, dividends, insider trades, and its financial condition.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.